H-b8/team-branching/README.md

     git commit -m "a description of what feature you've completed" git push origin your-branch-name
     ```
-6. Make a pull request
+6. Make a pull request on GitHub
     - Go to the pull request tab of your repo
     - Click the "New pull request" button
     - Choose your branch